Crosby Law Firm

 Determining who is liable in a car accident case is a crucial step in seeking compensation, especially in Illinois.
 This is because Illinois is an at-fault state.
 This means that a person hurt in an accident can file a personal injury claim against the at-fault driver.

-To show liability, your personal injury attorney must:
+To show liability, your auto accident attorney in Rockford will:

-- Prove Breach of Duty: It must be shown that the driver or other party breached their duty.
+2. Prove Breach of Duty: It must be shown that the driver or another party breached their duty.
 They may have done so by failing to act reasonably or violating traffic laws, such as by speeding or driving under the influence.

 Sometimes, car part manufacturers or mechanics can be at fault for accidents.
 Both have a duty to keep vehicles safe.
 If a recalled part wasn’t properly reported by a company or if a mechanic knowingly installed faulty parts to cut costs, they may be liable for an accident.